Anoimar/TemperatureConverter/README.md

 # TemperatureConverter
-This project shows how using retrofit and SimpleXML to work with asmx based web service.
+This small android project shows how using retrofit and SimpleXML you can work with asmx based web services.
 For demo purpose I used this webservice https://www.w3schools.com/xml/tempconvert.asmx